Climate Jargon

 Nuclear reactor: Power plant using nuclear power to produce electricity

-Ocean acidification: When the ocean absorbs too much carbon dioxide and becomes more acidic, harming life in the sea
+Ocean acidification: When the ocean absorbs too much carbon dioxide that turns into acid and harms sea life

 Oceanography: Science of the Earth’s oceans